 |Anthropological Research Methods||30 credits|

-You take option modules from a list that currently includes:
+You choose up to 60 credits of option modules from a list that has recently included:

 Dissertation; reports; take-home papers; options may require a presentation or production of visual material.